opensourcecourse/git-assignment/README.md

 [Derrick Chambers](github.com/d-chambers)
 ```

 Add the changes then commit.
-Make the commit message read "completed Task 1".
+Make the commit message read "completed Task 2".
 Push the changes back
 to your fork.

 Next, paste the commit hash for the commit you just made under task 2 of answers.md.
 Here is an example commit hash:

 b0650b0f1fe6f2b831feb162879ce50da75784be

-Hint: remember git log
+Hint: remember `git log`

 # Task 3: Git diff (5 points)